 One issue that should be paramount to all participants in the streaming media ecosystem - producers, engineers, product and service providers, and consumers - is power consumption.
 An organization called Greening of Streaming was recently “created to address growing concerns about the energy impact of the streaming sector.”

-In this issue of Voices of Video, we meet with Dom Robinson, who is the founder of Greening of Streaming (and Chief Business Development Officer of id3as).
+In this issue of Voices of Video, we met with Dom Robinson, who is the founder of Greening of Streaming (and Chief Business Development Officer of id3as).

-In this conversation with Jan Ozer, Dom will lay out the challenges associated with a collective effort to reduce power consumption, starting with finding a common set of definitions and targets.
-Then, he’ll identify some low-hanging fruit that all companies can target to reduce their consumption immediately.
+In this conversation with Jan Ozer, Dom laid out the challenges associated with a collective effort to reduce power consumption, starting with finding a common set of definitions and targets.
+Then, he identified some low-hanging fruit that all companies can target to reduce their consumption immediately.

-He’ll then discuss power consumption at all streaming media stages, from production through encoding, transport, delivery, and viewing, and detail why a holistic view must be adopted for all potential modifications.
+He also discussed power consumption at all streaming media stages, from production through encoding, transport, delivery, and viewing, and detail why a holistic view must be adopted for all potential modifications.
 For example, a decision to reduce the power consumed during encoding provides no overall benefit if it's more than offset by increases in power consumed during transport and playback to millions of devices.
-In this regard, you can download Dom’s brilliant schematic showing all power consumed during the production and playback of a live streaming production and conclude by detailing the short-term goals of the organization and the long-term vision.
+In this regard, you can download Dom’s brilliant schematic showing all power consumed during the production and playback of a live streaming production.

 DOWNLOAD THE DIAGRAM HERE: https://voicesofvideo.netint.com/hubfs/VoV/e2eenergyforstreaming.png

-If you’ve ever wondered what you or your organization can do to reduce power consumption during streaming, be sure not to miss this edition of Voices of Video.
+If you’ve ever wondered what you or your organization can do to reduce power consumption during streaming, be sure to watch this edition of Voices of Video.

 Thursday, June 1, 2023, at 11 am EST